Trump says he and first lady tested positive for coronavirus

 “I don’t wear masks like him,” Trump said of Biden.
 “Every time you see him, he’s got a mask.
 He could be speaking 200 feet away from me, and he shows up with the biggest mask I’ve ever seen.”

-World leaders offered the president and first familytheir best wishesafter their diagnosis, as governments used their case as a reminder for their citizens to wear masks and practice social distancing measures.

-On Friday, Trump had been scheduled to receive an intelligence briefing, attend a fundraiser and hold another campaign rally in Sanford, Florida.
-But just after 1 a.m., the White House released a revised schedule with only one event: a phone call on “COVID-19 support to vulnerable seniors.”
+Trump had been scheduled to attend a fundraiser and hold another campaign rally in Sanford, Florida, on Friday evening.
+But just after 1 a.m., the White House released a revised schedule with only one event: A phone call on “COVID-19 support to vulnerable seniors.”

 Hicks had been with Trump and other senior staff aboard Marine One and Air Force One en route to that rally and had accompanied the president to Tuesday’s presidential debate in Cleveland, along with members of the Trump family.
-The Trump contingent removed their masks during the debate, in violation of the venue rules.
+They did not wear masks during the debate, in violation of the venue rules.

 Multiple White House staffers have previously tested positive for the virus, including Vice President Mike Pence’s press secretary, Katie Miller, national security adviser Robert O’Brien and one of the president’s personal valets.

 But Trump has consistently played down concerns about being personally vulnerable, even after White House staff and allies were exposed and sickened.
-Since the coronavirus emerged earlier this year, Trump has refused to abide by basic public health guidelines — including those issued by his own administration — such as wearing face coverings in public and practicing social distancing.
-Instead, he has continued to hold campaign rallies that draw thousands of often mask-less supporters.
+Since the coronavirus emerged earlier this year, Trump has refused to abide by basic public health guidelines — including those issued by his own administration — such as wearing masks in public and practicing social distancing.
+Instead, he has continued to hold campaign rallies that draw thousands of supporters.

 “I felt no vulnerability whatsoever,” he said told reporters back in May.